Understanding Business Financing Basics

 • Finance is related to banking, funding, leverage or debt, credit, capital markets, money, investments, and even accounting, taxation, and compliance.

-Finance, from planning and budgeting and cash flow management to the capital structure and risk management and mitigation, and cost management, is crucial for any business decision.
-While finance has branches like personal, corporate, and public, we will focus on corporate or business finance in this discussion.
+Finance, from planning, budgeting and cash flow management, to capital structure, risk management, risk mitigation and cost management is crucial for any business decision.
+While finance has personal, corporate, and public branches, we will focus on corporate or business finance in this discussion.
+First, let’s have a look at the different aspects of business financing:

 Fund Raising